 Visiting your favorite local car wash and using your membership is a great way to keep your car clean and germ-free, inside and out!
 If you have a full-service membership, a professional car wash staff will do much of the cleaning for you.

 If you're a member at an express exterior wash, check to see if free vacuums are available to you onsite.
-Keep a small cleaning kit in your trunk to disinfect your interior after using the vacuums to pick up any dirt and debris from your seats, crevices, and mats.
+Keep a small cleaning kit in your trunk to disinfect your interior after using the vacuums to pick up any dirt and debris from your seats, crevices, and floor mats.\

 EverWash membership is also 100% contactless, so there's no need to exchange cash or cards with anyone.
 You don't even have to roll down your window to activate the wash.

-Hopefully, this post has helped you understand how to keep your car germ free.
+Hopefully, this post has helped you understand how to keep your car free of germs and grime.
 Remember to wash your hands, sanitize the high-touch surfaces in your car, and use contactless or mobile payment whenever possible when you're out and about.